-In 2019, the Supervisory Board held seven ordinary and six extraordinary meetings.
-One of the extraordinary meetings was dedicated to our CFO succession.
-Five extraordinary meetings dealt with the EssilorLuxottica transaction.
-Our Management Board and company secretary were present at every meeting and all members of the Supervisory Board attended in person or by video conference.
-Mel Groot did not attend the five extraordinary meetings that dealt with the EssilorLuxottica transaction.
+In 2020, the Supervisory Board held eight ordinary and six extraordinary meetings.
+The extraordinary meetings dealt with COVID-19 pandemic challenges and the EssilorLuxottica transaction.
+Our Management Board and company secretary were present at every meeting.
+In the beginning of the year, all Supervisory Board members attended in person.
+Later in the year they met by video conference because of COVID-19 pandemic restrictions.
 One of the Board’s priorities is strategic development, and it fully dedicated an extended meeting to plan GrandVision’s long-term value creation strategy.

-In between meetings, Kees van der Graaf, Chairman of the Supervisory Board and Stephan Borchert, CEO of GrandVision, maintained regular contact and held several meetings in 2019.
+In between meetings, Cornelis (Kees) van der Graaf, Chairman of the Supervisory Board and Stephan Borchert, GrandVision CEO, maintained regular contact with each other and had several meetings in 2020.
 The chairman acts as the first point-of-contact within the Supervisory Board for the CEO, and they discuss topical issues and general GrandVision matters.

-The Management Board provided the Supervisory Board with updates on recurring topics in meetings, including:
+The Management Board provided the Supervisory Board with updates for ongoing topics in meetings, including:

 - GrandVision news

 - Developments in markets where GrandVision operates

 - Business projects

 In line with our corporate governance structure PricewaterhouseCoopers Accountants N.V.
 (PwC), GrandVision’s auditor, participated in a number of our Supervisory Board meetings.
 In February 2020, they discussed the 2019 financial statements, external auditor’s report and the findings summarized in a management letter.
 The auditor’s recommendations in the letter and Board report were both related to improving opportunities such as our global ERP system roll out, additional recommendations for certain countries, and reviewing the payment process.